Toshima, Tokyo, Japan

 When I read about couchsurfing on the internet (blog or column)

 I thought I can travel to oversea in my house.

 I registered CS but no one send me a request because I lived my home town Matuyama city Ehime pref that is countryside.
 I moved to Tokyo for my job, computer engineer.
 I rent a one bed room apartment and changed my CS address.
 Then I got many "generic" requests.

 My heart started to beat violently when I talked with my first guest by a mobile phone. because it was first time to talk to foreigner.
 I didn't know English so I used google translate and translated what I want to say in English.
 I called her phone.
 "Hello!" she said "Allo?
 Iro?
 (Hiro?)
 Pouvez-vous parler français?"
 My head went blank.

-My guests introduced other CS host, we went to Karaoke but I don't sing so drink free alcohol. after drink over 4 liter beer I was drunk much and lost last train therefore I and my guests had to stay this CS host's house. this is my first surfing also this CS host's first experience of hosting CS host.
+My guests introduced other CS host, we went to Karaoke but I don't like to sing, so drink free alcohol. after drink over 4 liter beer I was drunk much and lost last train therefore I and my guests had to stay this CS host's house. this is my first surfing experience also this CS host's first experience of hosting CS host.

 I traveled to radioactive contamination area of Fukushima with my host.

 My youngest guest was 10 months. his parents "forgot" to tell me that they want to surf with their baby.

 I went to pick up my guest who is deaf.

 I tried to speak to her but she said "i aM a daF"